shawenyao/jekyll-now/_posts/2019-04-07-Market-Comovement-in-Equilibrium.md

 ### A Market in Synchrony

-Fortunately, market always finds a way to bring balance back, by virtue of the collective efforts from the rational, diligent and profit-seeking investors.
+Fortunately, market always finds a way to restore balance, by virtue of the collective efforts from the rational, diligent and profit-seeking investors.
 As with all arbitrage opportunities, exploiting them will casue them to diminish and eventually disappear.
-Price of overvalued assets will decrease, implying a higher expected return in the future so that people will be willing to hold them in their portfolios again; on the other hand, price of undervalued assets will rise to the point where people no longer find them as attractive and decide to reduce their holdings.
+Price of overvalued assets will decrease, implying a higher expected return in the future so that people are going to be willing to hold them in their portfolios again; on the other hand, price of undervalued assets will rise to the point where people no longer find them as attractive and decide to reduce their holdings.

+The adjustment or a combination of both, until it reaches the true equilibrium state, where all assets align on a straight line that starts from the risk-free asset.

 <div align="center">
   <img src="https://shawenyao.github.io/ETF-vs-rho/output/efficient_frontier3.svg" />
 </div>

+Or, they have the same Sharpe ratio

+$$
+Sharpe Ratio = \frac{ E(r) - rf }{ \sigma }
+$$

+Despite all risky assets being perfectly correlated with each other, any synthesized zero-volatility portfolio will by design have the same expected return as the risk-free rate.
+At this point, every asset is fair game from a mean-variance standpoint.
 This is the only form in which the market reaches tha state of equilibrium while staying arbitrage-free.

 ## Appendix